 - IDs will be checked to verify residency. - Bring your waste in their original containers whenever possible or label containers with their contents. - If a container is leaking, place it in a larger, non-leaking, covered container and label the container. - Do not mix different products. - Collect your waste containers in disposable boxes or bins, which should be transported in your trunk.
 Do not put your Household HazWaste in the backseat with your children or pets.
-If possible, leave children and animals at home. - Remove other items from your car or trunk that could be mistaken as Household HazWaste. - Bring something to read, the wait is usually 5-15 minutes, but can be up to 30 minutes (and at the very large collections sometimes longer). - NO SMOKING IN YOUR CAR!
+If possible, leave children and animals at home. - Remove other items from your car or trunk that could be mistaken as Household HazWaste. - NO SMOKING IN YOUR CAR!
 Most wastes are flammable.